West Memorial Building: Rehabilitation

 - Next steps

-- Contract award for the ongoing request for proposal for a design firm.
+- Launch of a request for proposal for a construction management firm.

 This project will revitalize a memorial building the government built to honour Canadians who served their country during the Second World War.
 The project will update the building to accommodate the daily operations of all occupants of the Supreme Court of Canada Building, who will occupy the West Memorial Building from 2023 to 2028.
 The project includes: